CivicActions/ssp-toolkit/docs/ssp.md

 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.
 Drupal Administrators are the only user roles that can create new user accounts.

+##### Ilias

+Access control in Ilias is enforced by authentication via Shibboleth single sing on (SSO) for every type of user except Anonymous user.
+The user’s privileges, permissions, and access are provided on the principle of least privilege.
+The anonymous user role has the least access to the site of all roles.
+The website does not allow anonymous users to register an account for themselves.
+Project Administrators, HR Managers, and Org Managers are the only roles that can create new user accounts.

+##### Project

+The The Project ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the Project SSP.
+The technical support staff ensures that access to security functions and protected information is restricted to authorized personnel.
+Access will be controlled with access control list used on each instance.
+Members of one group cannot access resources defined for other groups unless explicitly permitted.

 ### AC-6: Least Privilege

 ```text